-Now bringing you more than just a Great Conference
+Now bringing you more than just a great Conference

-*Composed of members are from Alcatel-Lucent (Nokia), AJC, DTAG, EGS, E-Marine, Fujitsu, GlobeNet, GMSL, Google, NEC, Orange, Southern Cross, TE SubCom, TATA, Telecom Egypt, Verizon and Vodafone.
+*Composed of members from Alcatel-Lucent (Nokia), AJC, DTAG, EGS, E-Marine, Fujitsu, GlobeNet, GMSL, Google, NEC, Orange, Southern Cross, TE SubCom, TATA, Telecom Egypt, Verizon and Vodafone.